CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 ## Features

 * Runs on Astro v4
-* i18n setup ready to go
+* i18n setup ready to go, complete with routing and LanguageSelect component
+* Dark mode
 * Astro's `<ViewTransitions />` integration
-* Components, props and scoped styles, as demonstrated in `/src/components/Landing.astro` for example
-* Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example
-* Astro's content collections, leveraging image validation.
-This allows the use of Astro components on user-uploaded images via the CMS, automatically converting your images to modern `.webp` or `.avif` format.
+* Astro's content collections to supercharge your Astro pages and content.
 * Accessible dropdown menus on desktop navigation and nested pages
 * [CodeStitch](https://codestitch.app/) HTML and CSS blocks to build the UI.
 * Perfect Lighthouse scores